michal-jamula/Metflix/README.md

 ## Update History:
-+ 10/10/2022
+- 10/10/2022
     - HTML CSS mostly finished, looking like the end product is likely to look.
-+ 16/10/2022
+- 16/10/2022
   - Created basic Spring-boot + thymeleaf application which is able to serve all the web pages
-+ 21/10/2022
+- 21/10/2022
     - Implemented a PostgreSQL database (settings for that are within application.properties file)
     - Connected to the database, creating tables and injecting data every time the app starts
     - Created user registration (and basic form-verification) functionality
     - Made admin_users and admin_user_single pages display data dynamically based on database data
+- 23/10/2022
+  - Fixed errors given to the user while registering

 <br><br>